riscv-boom/riscv-boom/docs/sections/IssueUnit/issue.rst

 Wake-up
 -------

-There are two types of wake-up in BOOM - [*fast*]{} wakeup and [*slow*]{} wakeup.
+There are two types of wake-up in BOOM - *fast* wakeup and *slow* wakeup.
 Because ALU micro-ops can send their write-back data through the bypass network, issued ALU micro-ops will broadcast their wakeup to the issue-window as they are issued.

-However, floating-point operations, loads, and variable latency operations are not sent through the bypass network, and instead the wakeup signal comes from the register file ports during the [*write-back*]{} stage.
+However, floating-point operations, loads, and variable latency operations are not sent through the bypass network, and instead the wakeup signal comes from the register file ports during the *write-back* stage.

-[^1]: Conceptually, a bus is shown for implementing the driving of the
+..
+[1]
-    signals sent to the [*Register Read*]{} Stage.
+   Conceptually, a bus is shown for implementing the driving of the signals sent to the *Register Read* Stage.
 In reality BOOM actually uses muxes.